larribas/dagger/docs/user-guide/runtimes/argo.md

 It creates a handful of [Custom Kubernetes Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/): `Workflow`, `CronWorkflow` and `WorkflowTemplate`, among others.

-Argo expects workflows to be expressed declaratively (usually using YAML), folliwing the [specification](https://argoproj.github.io/argo-workflows/fields/) of those resources.
+Argo expects workflows to be expressed declaratively (usually using YAML), following the [specification](https://argoproj.github.io/argo-workflows/fields/) of those resources.

 Here are [some examples](https://github.com/argoproj/argo-workflows/tree/7684ef4a0c5f57e8723dc8e4d3a17246f7edc2e6/examples) that show how `Workflow` manifests look like.